tiagoamaro/pickpocket/README.md

 - `pickpocket pick`
     - Selects a random article from your list, and open your browser with its resolved URL
 - `pickpocket renew`
     - This will synchronize your local library with your remote.
-Keep in mind this will delete articles marked as read
+Keep in mind: any article marked as read locally **WILL DELETED** from your remote library

 ## Don't Trust Me?